CloudRepublic/cloudrepublic-blog/source/_posts/Azure-Blueprints.md

 Case Description
 ---

-When we look at an enterprise, we usually see that they have a group within the company that is responsible for teaching the development teams how to use azure the way that the company wants it.
+When we look at an enterprise, we usually see that they lack the tools to enforce the Governance of Azure Resources.
+They way they enforce rules on resources is done by a group within the company that is responsible for teaching the development teams how to use azure they way that the company wants it.
 This teaching can be done in many different ways, one of which could be a document describing how to create resources and what rules apply when creating them.
 The development teams can then start using these documents to create the resources they need.